 Today, federal resumes are 2-page documents, much like civilian resumes, that need to clearly showcase your skills, experience, and the value you bring to the table.
 Hiring managers only spend under 10-seconds reviewing resumes, so it is essential to remember the three C’s when it comes to providing resume information.
 Your resume contents need to be:

-Search Federal Job Portals and Apply
+Search Federal Job Portals

 Federal agencies are hiring across the country each.
 The best and well-known federal job portal is USAJOBS.gov.
 It’s the official job site for the federal government.